-If you are having “how to fix an office chair that leans forward or back”, then this method will surely help you.
+If you are having issues on “how to fix an office chair that leans forward or back”, then this method will surely help you.

 New models of modern office chairs pack a lot of adjustments.
 One of them is Synchro-tilt.
 Basically, this adjustment helps you to tilt the backrest without tilting the seat with it.
-As a result, when you recline the backrest, the seat stays horizontally and the chair does not tilt at all.
+As a result, the seat stays horizontally and the chair does not tilt at all when you recline the backrest.

 This saves you from tripping over when you recline the chair to a higher angle.

 This is one of the effective ways to adjust office chair tilt.
 A lot of chairs allow you to change the height of their backrest.
 This could be particularly helpful for tall people when they try to bring the chair’s headrest up to the height of their heads.
-The adjustment does not allow the whole seat to change its height.
+Note that he adjustment does not allow the whole seat to change its height.

 Along with the suitable position of your head on the headrest, a backrest adjustment can help you achieve appropriate lumbar support.
-Many chairs have that support and this adjustment makes sure you reap its fruits to the full.
+Many chairs have that support and this adjustment option.
+Make sure you reap its fruits to the full.

-High-end chairs do come with a headrest.
-Most of the time, it is quite adjustable with the help of a knob that is usually located to the back of it.
+High-end chairs come with a headrest.
+Most of the time, it is quite adjustable with the help of a knob that is usually located to the back.
 For perfect head posture, you should adjust the height until you feel that you can rest your head well without compromising on the right angle of your eyes, which they make with your monitor.

-Different kinds of adjustments have benefits for the posture, of course.
-So, if you own a chair that has any of these adjustments, make sure to make full use of them.
-And if you don’t have that kind of chair, browse on HuntChair and you’ll find plenty of them suited to the office work you do.
+Different kinds of adjustments have unique benefits for the posture.
+So if you own a chair that has any of these adjustments, make sure to use them to the fullest.
+And if you don’t have that kind of chair, browse here on HuntChair and you’ll find plenty of them suited to the office work you do.